 However, the Proposed Action is not the only project in the region that proposes to extend development further west into southwestern Placer County.
 The western growth pattern is further reinforced by other projects in the region.
-The Corps has issued Department of Army (DA) permits, authorizing the discharge of dredged and/or fill material into waters of the U.S., associated with new development projects north and south of Baseline Road including: Sierra Vista Specific Plan, Westbrook project, Creekview Specific Plan, and Placer Vineyards Specific Plan in unincorporated Placer County.
-Sierra Vista Specific Plan, Westbrook project, and Creekview Specific Plan would extend development south of the project site to Baseline Road; while Placer Vineyards would extend development almost as far as the Sutter County line.
-Placer County has also approved the Riolo Vineyards and Regional University development projects, and has identified the Curry Creek area for development, all of which are located southwest of the project site.
-These projects would include their own infrastructure extensions and would rely on the infrastructure improvements of the Proposed Action.
-In addition, Placer County and other regional cities and agencies have been planning Placer Parkway, which would provide improved access from State Route 65 to State Route 70/99.
-In May 2015, Placer County adopted a Mitigated Negative Declaration for Phase I of the Placer Parkway, which would construct the roadway from State Route 65 to Foothill Boulevard North, in Placer County, north of Roseville.
+The U.S. Army Corps of Engineers (USACE) has received Section 404 Permit applications for filling waters of the U.S. within new development projects north and south of Baseline Road, including Sierra Vista Specific Plan in the City of Roseville and Placer Vineyards Specific Plan in unincorporated Placer County.
+Sierra Vista Specific Plan would extend development south of the project site to Baseline Road, Placer Vineyards would extend development almost as far as the Sutter County line, and Sutter Pointe Specific Plan would eventually become a new city.
+Placer County has approved the Riolo Vineyards and Regional University development projects, and has identified the Curry Creek area for development, all located west of the project site.
+These projects would include their own infrastructure extensions and it is not planned that they would rely on the infrastructure improvements of the Proposed Action.

-Therefore, development further west into southwestern Placer County would still occur if the Proposed Action is not developed; however, implementation of the Proposed Action, or any one of the alternatives, could facilitate future growth through the extension and expansion of major roadways.
+Therefore, development further west into southwestern Placer County would still occur if the Proposed Action is not developed; however, implementation of the Proposed Action or alternatives could facilitate future growth through the extension and expansion of major roadways.

-5.5.2 Economic Effects
+4.5.2 Economic Effects

 The analysis of economic effects is based on the multiplier effect.
 A multiplier is an economic concept that describes inter-relationships among various sectors of the economy.
 The multiplier effect provides a quantitative description of the direct employment effect of a project, as well as indirect and induced employment growth.
-The multiplier effect acknowledges that the on-site employment and population growth of each project is not the complete picture of growth caused by the project (City of Roseville 2016).
+The multiplier effect acknowledges that the on-site employment and population growth of each project is not the complete picture of growth caused by the project (City of Roseville 2010).